Cuisine by Design

 A sign for Ena’s Uluwihare Kitchen points uphill.
 We leave the main road, winding our way up to a private estate.
 A long stone house sits on a ledge overlooking the valley and the Kandyan hills beyond.
 I am seated in the narrow front patio, admiring the eastern view, when Ena appears, a theatrical vision in three hats, one on top of the other, yellow walking stick, shiny sneakers, sparkling lips and a sequined, jeweled jeans outfit worthy of Elvis.
 She is a woman of style.
 Her own style.
 She was eighty-four at the time.

 Castlereigh, on a hill overlooking a reservoir, is one of them.
 I might as well be in Britain.
-It is cool, I am surrounded by an English garden and at 5pm there are undistinguished scones and jam for tea.
+It is cool, I am surrounded by an English garden, and at 5 p.m. there are undistinguished scones and jam for tea.
 But you can ask for Sri Lankan food at every meal and it is far, far better.
 I then head to the south coast, to Galle (pronounced Gaul), and its most idyllic section, the Galle Fort, which I just love.
-Once an important port where Solomon traded for jewels, peacocks and spices, this walled, colonial township was occupied by the Portuguese in the sixteenth century, the Dutch in the seventeenth and early eighteenth and then the British until Sri Lankan independence.
-UNESCO has declared it a World Heritage Site as the whole, mostly Dutch, town, with its ochre-washed homes and narrow lanes, has been preserved, not as a museum but as a living township with boutiques, antique shops, jewel shops and cafes in the smaller houses and modern hotels in the larger mansions.
+Once an important port where Solomon traded for jewels, peacocks, and spices, this walled, colonial township was occupied by the Portuguese in the 16th century, the Dutch in the 17th and early 18th, and then the British until Sri Lankan independence.
+UNESCO has declared it a World Heritage Site as the whole, mostly Dutch, town, with its ochre-washed homes and narrow lanes, has been preserved, not as a museum but as a living township with boutiques, antique shops, jewel shops, and cafes in the smaller houses and modern hotels in the larger mansions.

 It is time to leave Galle and start on the coastal road north to my final destination, Bentota.
 A sign behind a closed gate, barely visible for the tropical greenery leaning over it, reads: LUNUGANGA, The Country Estate of Geoffrey Bawa, Private Property.
 I have come to pay homage at the shrine, now a part-time boutique hotel where meals may be ordered in advance.
 This was a cinnamon plantation once, then a rubber estate when Bawa took it over, with a small unprepossessing house on a rise.
 Bawa proceeded to transform it and the land it was on.
 Bawa spent most of his time on the back verandah, overlooking a terraced garden and Dedduwa Lake beyond.